thinkcube/play.thinkcube.com/content/2013-10-18-development-environment-on-docker.md

 Author: Chanux
 Summary: Step by step guide for setting up a dev environment with docker

-What is docker?
+First of what is this docker thing everyone is talking about?
+This is what the creators have to say about docker.

-“An open source project to pack, ship and run any application as a lightweight container”
+"An open source project to pack, ship and run any application as a lightweight container"

 That’s right, Docker allows you to run any application in an isolated environment called a container.
 Docker utilizes LXC, short for Linux containers, to create containers.
 Setting up LXC and doing useful things with it is a bit of a work.
 That’s where Docker comes in to help.
 You can put your application in a Docker container with all it’s configurations and settings in place, add in the databases the app needs and a firewall if you may.Oh and it will handle the networking stuff for you as well.
 One bad thing though.
 It takes away your excuse to go back to your favorite time wasting website because… boy it starts in a jiffy.
 At least it doesn’t slow your computer to a crawl.